 - Honors Thesis Protocol Approval—Guidelines on determining whether a project could qualify as human subjects research.

-- Human Subjects Application—Instructions and application materials for research involving human subjects.
+- Human Subjects Information—Instructions and application materials for research involving human subjects.